MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 ## Escape characters

 The "#", "0", ".", ",", "%", and "‰" symbols in a format string are interpreted as format specifiers rather than as literal characters.
-Depending on their position in a custom format string, the uppercase and lowercase "E" as well as the + and - symbols may also be interpreted as format specifiers.
+Depending on their position in a custom format string, the uppercase and lowercase "E" as well as the + and - symbols can also be interpreted as format specifiers.

 To prevent a character from being interpreted as a format specifier, you can: